pranigopu/appliedStatistics/expansion/AD: Approximating distributions.md

 **NOTE**: " $\approx$ " _here means "approximately the same as"._

 The purpose of the above rearrangements and reformulations is to help understand what the central limit theorem means and how it could be used in approximating a sample mean distribution.
-The first formulation is simply the standard formulation of the law, but by no means the only formulation.
+The last three formulations may be less precise, but they show that it is the sample mean distribution that is being estimated, and that can be approximated directly if needed.